gatsbyjs/gatsby/docs/blog/2019-04-19-gatsby-why-we-write/index.md

 The challenge, is of course _how do we write all of that content?_

-## Principle 4: Leverage ourselves through collaboration.
+## Principle 4: Leverage ourselves through collaboration

 Some examples: